-Hurricane Irma provides people with a viable, useful lesson on the pros of renting vs. purchasing whether it’s a second home to the native home, particularly for snowbirds.
+Hurricane Irma provides people with a viable, useful lesson on the pros of renting vs. purchasing whether it's a second home to a native home, particularly for snowbirds.
 If the reserved rental apartment was damaged in winter, you could be out of luck for a reliable place to stay in the cold weather.
 You may also possibly lose your deposit in the long run.

 However, if you do not mind trying to find another house for your winter stay, in which case they are short in supply on the market, you can go ahead.
 If you own a house with damaged areas, your issues may have just begun.
 It could be a loss since the chances are that you could be insured or uninsured against floods.
 If the house is completely damaged thereof, you will be scrambling to find viable materials to protect it, secure it, and then vet an excellent contractor for the job.
-But you may not have a reliable home to stay in winter.
+But you may not have a reliable home to stay in in the winter.

 Buying vs. renting-Things you must know

 Is it better to purchase a home or rent one?
 Countless winter visitors, as well as retirees, are in a predicament when it comes to addressing this issue.
 Here, we shall attempt to vividly lay out a couple of issues to assist you in coping with the problem.
-Generally, there are cons of purchasing.
+Generally, there are cons to purchasing.
 These are the pros of renting.
 These are also some of the negatives that come with purchasing a place during winter.

 Most places reflect the negative impacts of the pros of renting.

 This is often locked and left.
-Therefore, if something terrible happens to that property, you are focused on renting, like a natural disaster such as the hurricane, it is definitely not your problem.
+Therefore, if something terrible happens to that property, you are focused on renting, like a natural disaster such as a hurricane, it is definitely not your problem.
 The cost of entry, on the other hand, is an added con that comes with purchasing a home for your winter stay.
 If you are a sunseeker residing somewhere else the entire year, then you need to consider if you have sufficient free capital to own two homes.